lancenacabuan/Shaliah/README.md

 sender[\[41\]](https://www.eventleaf.com/Attendee/Attendee/ViewSessionDocument?eId=Z41HfT5waIfRkDKzGKeXwA%3D%3D&sdId=CBL3BFFMr3aUJVU%2FWmUX7Q%3D%3D#:~:text=2,wholly%20functions%20as%20the%20sender)[\[42\]](https://www.eventleaf.com/Attendee/Attendee/ViewSessionDocument?eId=Z41HfT5waIfRkDKzGKeXwA%3D%3D&sdId=CBL3BFFMr3aUJVU%2FWmUX7Q%3D%3D#:~:text=equivalent%20to%20the%20man%20himself,The%20Talmud%20confirms%20this).
 However, scholarly opinions differ on whether agency is *sufficient* to explain the full depth of New Testament Christology.
-Some assert that it is–that the early Christians saw Jesus as God's supreme shaliach (much like the empowered figure of Metatron in later Jewish mysticism, or like an idealized prophet) and not as literally pre-existent deity.
+Some assert that it is – that the early Christians saw Jesus as God's supreme shaliach (much like the empowered figure of Metatron in later Jewish mysticism, or like an idealized prophet) and not as literally pre-existent deity.
 This view is often championed by nontrinitarian writers (e.g., in *The